ClubTechPro/techpro.club/Readme.md

   </a>

   <p align="center">
-    Lets contribute to the open-source projects & help them find more contributors and adopters.
+    We help students and freshers build their career portfolios by encouraging them to contribute to open-source projects
     <br />
     <br />
     <br />